 I was determined to teach my students that giving a portion of themselves to the world around them is more important than constantly taking from that world.

 Twice a year, my staffs would gather together to work as a team to give back to our community.
 We didn’t do this for headlines or acclaim, we did this to be decent human beings.
 I hoped I could instill acts of kindness into the group who are now doctors, teachers and other professionals living throughout the world.

-Instead of giving gifts to each other during our holiday parties, we adopted a needy family from our local elementary school counselors.
-No one knew the family and did not have to.
+Instead of giving gifts to each other during our holiday parties, we adopted a family from our local elementary school counselors.
+No one knew the family, nor needed to.

 - The school gave me a list of needs, which included groceries.

 - They gave us the age, gender and clothing sizes for each family member.